BitForgeCraftedCode/ImagePerfect/README.md

 ## 📢 Feedback And Contributions

 I'm always open to feedback, feature suggestions, or contributions.
 Please feel free to open issues or pull requests.

+> 🙌 Support Development
+If you find Image Perfect helpful, consider starring the repository ⭐, opening issues with feedback, or contributing code.
+As the project grows, I may offer a paid Pro tier to support sustainable development — but the core project will remain free and open source for everyone.